Matricez/Lopez_CSCI2270_FinalProject/README.md

 Issues/Bugs:
 Well the project has a lot more potential so the bugs didn't really come out as not a lot of testing was done.

+CODE CITATIONS:

+I have code used from my past assignments, code from Shirly Montero-Quesdada that was given to us to use in lecture, and code that I wrote myself in this project.

+Thank you!